sdesabbata/granolarr/Practicals/bookdown/111_P_ControlStructuresFunctions.md

 ### Exercise 6.2

-A full R Script is available in the Exercise folder of the repository and on BlackBoard (`06_X_Data_Wrangling_with_Functions.R`).
-Upload the prepared script to your *Practical_06* project folder, click on the uploaded file to open it in a new editor tab and compare it to your script.
+A full R Script is available in the Exercise folder of the repository (`111_X_Data_Wrangling_with_Functions.R`).
+Upload the prepared script to your *Practical_111* project folder, click on the uploaded file to open it in a new editor tab and compare it to your script.